 - Connectivity issues

-6 – Crosstour Dual Dash Cam Front and Rear
+6 – Crosstour Dual Dash Cam Front-and-Rear

-You can easily place this camera out of your line of vision due to the compact design.
-The buttons also face the driver, making it very easy to operate.
+You can easily place this pro camera out of your line of vision due to the compact design.
+The small buttons also face the driver, making it very easy to operate.
 The rear camera is water-resistant, giving you the choice to install it outside.

-Get peace of mind with the 12-month warranty and 100% customer satisfaction guarantee with 24/7 customer service.
+Have peace of mind with the 12-month warranty and 100% customer satisfaction guarantee with 24/7 customer service.

 - High resolution (Full HD)